pungtas/DApps.tyron/PST/README.md

 ### Implementations transitions

-Both implementations share the following transitions:
+Both Implementations share the following transitions:

-- Update Admin: to set the administrator's address up to date, the Admin calls this transition directly (i.e. not through the proxy).
+- Update Admin: to set the administrator's address up to date, the Admin calls this transition directly (i.e. not through the Proxy).

 - Update pauser: direct call from Admin to update the address of the pauser.

-- Pause & unpause: only the pauser can call these transitions through the proxy.
-When the contract is on pause, no incoming transaction other than ```Unpause``` will go through the implementation.
+- Pause & unpause: only the pauser can call these transitions through the Proxy.
+When the contract is on pause, no incoming transaction other than ```Unpause``` will go through the Implementation.

 - Update Lister: direct call from Admin to update the address of the Lister, that is the entity responsible for blocking and unblocking user addresses.

-- Block & unblock: the implementation makes sure that the Lister is the ```_origin``` of these transactions and that they come from the proxy.
+- Block & unblock: the Implementation makes sure that the Lister is the ```_origin``` of these transactions and that they come from the Proxy.

 - Law enforcement wiping burn: when a user's address gets blocked, their account can get removed by the Lister calling this transition.

+- Transfer: a transfer request gets accepted when being made through the Proxy.
+Then the Implementation remote reads the Originator's account from the Proxy and makes sure their balance is sufficient.
+It remote reads the Beneficiary's account and adds the transfer amount to their account's balance.
+Finally, sends a message back to the Proxy with the updated balances and messages to both the Originator and Beneficiary.

+- Increase and decrease Spender allowance: a Spender is anyone authorized by the user to spend their funds - it is a third party that can transfer the allowance that the user has specified in the ```Increase Allowance``` transition.
+When both increasing and decreasing allowance, the Implementation remote reads from the Proxy the current allowance of the given Spender and adds or subtracts the allowance amount, respectively.
+Lastly, the Implementation sends a message to the Proxy with the new allowance.

+- Transfer from: this transaction gets executed by a Spender through the Proxy.
+The Implementation remote reads from the Proxy the Originator's and Beneficiary's accounts, as well as the Spender's allowance.
+Then it makes the corresponding updates.

+### New token transitions

+The ```Mint```, ```Burn``` and ```Swap ZIL For PST And Distribute``` transitions vary depending on the Implementation.

 - Update Main Minter: direct call from Admin to update the address of the Main Minter, that is the entity responsible for increasing and decreasing Minters' allowances.

-- Increase and decrease Minter allowance: the Main Minter must be the ```_origin``` of this transaction.
+- Increase and decrease Minter allowance: the Main Minter must be the ```_origin``` of these transactions.

-- Transfer.

-- Increase and decrease Spender allowance.

-- Transfer from.
+- Mint: a Minter can create new tokens according to their allowance and send them to a Beneficiary.

+- Burn: a Minter can eliminate their balance's funds in a ```Burn``` transaction.

+- Swap $ZIL for $PST and distribute: the Proxy makes this call to the Implementation, so the latter executes a swap on ZilSwap, exchanging the amount of $ZIL sent by the Originator for $PST.
+Therefore, the profit-sharing community generates demand for the profit-sharing token directly on ZilSwap.

+### Wrapped token transitions

+A wrapped PST has no Minters since every new PST is a wrap of an existing token.

+- Mint: to create a wrapped token, the Originator must first increase the allowance of the Implementation as the Spender of the initial token.
+Then the Implementation will execute a ```Transfer From``` transition to itself, create the wrapped tokens and send them to the Beneficiary.

+- Burn: any user can burn their balance of PST which means transferring the initial token back to them (i.e. the Implementation executes a ```Transfer``` of the initial token to the Originator).

+- Swap $ZIL for $PST and distribute: the Proxy makes this call to the Implementation, so the latter executes a swap on ZilSwap, exchanging the amount of $ZIL sent by the Originator for the initial token.
+Then, the Implementation wraps these tokens, minting new wrapped profit-sharing tokens.
+A different version of this Implementation could swap $ZIL for the $PST instead.

 ## Acknowledgements